cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 findIndex(["Holly", "Sally", "Catherine", "Jack", "Emma"], "Emma") // prints 4, complexity O(5) (Found the item on the first iteration.)
 ```

 An unordered list is searched for a particular value and each value on the list is compared to a target value.
-This is a brute-force approach which is usually implemented with a simple loop.
+This is a brute-force approach that is usually implemented with a simple loop.
 This is called a **linear search algorithm.** There is a simple relationship between the size of the data and the time it is going to take.
 The time taken is directly proportional to the amount of data.
 For n items, the time taken is equal to some constant multiplied by n.

 The complexity of the algorithm is highly dependent on the data size, so this algorithm has a complexity of O(n).